-My research program is primarily concerned with elucidating mechanisms associated with the regulation of salt and water balance in aquatic animals.
-In this regard we place an emphasis on the endocrine system as a link between environmental change and physiological response as well as the permeability properties of occluding junctions – vertebrate tight junctions and invertebrate septate junctions.
+My research program focuses on the regulation of salt and water balance in aquatic animals.
+An emphasis is placed on the endocrine system as a link between environmental change and physiological response as well as the permeability properties of occluding junctions – vertebrate tight junctions and invertebrate septate junctions.

-We use model organisms that allow broad insight into the physiological and biochemical processes under study, such as aquatic arthropods, an extant agnathan (the sea lamprey), teleost fishes and amphibia.
-Current areas of interest include (but are not limited to) the regulation of epithelial permeability in response to environmental and systemic change, endocrine factors that regulate paracellular permeability, and the exposition and characterization of occluding junction proteins in ionoregulatory epithelia.
+We use model organisms that allow broad insight into processes under study, such as aquatic arthropods (e.g. mayfly nymphs), an extant agnathan (the sea lamprey), teleost fishes and amphibia.
+Current areas of interest include (but are not limited to);

-Schnell S, Stott LC, Hogstrand C, Wood CM, Kelly SP, Pärt P, Owen SF and Bury NR (2016) Procedures for the reconstruction, primary culture and experimental use of rainbow trout gill epithelia Nature Protocols (in press)
+Schnell S, Stott LC, Hogstrand C, Wood CM, Kelly SP, Pärt P, Owen SF and Bury NR (2016) Procedures for the reconstruction, primary culture and experimental use of rainbow trout gill epithelia.
+Nature Protocols 11, 490-498.

-Jonusaite S, Donini A and Kelly SP (2016) Occluding junctions of invertebrate epithelia Journal of Comparative Physiology – B 186: 17-43 INVITED REVIEW
+Jonusaite S, Donini A and Kelly SP (2016) Occluding junctions of invertebrate epithelia.
+Journal of Comparative Physiology – B 186: 17-43